 AMAO (Annual Measurable Achievement Objectives)

-Annual Measurable Achievement Objectives are used in holding Title III-funded local education agencies accountable for their English language learners’ development and attainment of English proficiency while meeting state academic content and achievement standards.
+Objectives are used in holding Title III-funded local education agencies accountable for their English language learners’ development and attainment of English proficiency while meeting state academic content and achievement standards

 AP (Advanced Placement)

-The Advanced Placement Program, administered by the College Board, offers students the opportunity to take one or more advanced level courses and examinations from six academic areas: arts, English, history and social sciences, mathematics and computer science, sciences and world languages.
+A program, administered by the College Board, that offers students the opportunity to take one or more advanced level courses and examinations from six academic areas: arts, English, history and social sciences, mathematics and computer science, sciences and world languages

 ASF (Available School Fund)

 A fund primarily made up of revenue generated by the state’s fuel tax and by the Permanent School Fund.
 Each Texas school district is entitled to receive payments from the ASF.

 An interactive, web-based application that enables all Texas school districts to update district personnel contact data as well as district and campus organizational data.
 All of the data are publicly available for download, and a compilation of the information, known as the Texas School Directory, is published annually on the TEA website.

 Programs designed to increase retention of beginning teachers.
 Under the Texas Education Code, public school districts and open enrollment charter schools may assign a qualified mentor teacher to each classroom teacher who has less than two years of teaching experience in a subject area or grade level.

 A federally funded out-of-school time initiative that serves as a supplementary program to complement regular academic programs.
 This program is designed to enhance local reform efforts by assisting students in meeting academic standards in the core subjects.
 Also known as Texas Afterschool Centers on Education, or Texas ACE, the program serves students and their families by offering an array of academic assistance, enrichment, family and parental support services, and college and workforce readiness activities.